Upcoming CWD Events

-- Last week's poll asked our readers who drive how often they check their blood sugar before they drive.
-This week's poll asks our readers if their child with type 1 has a 504 plan at school.
+- Last week's poll asked our readers how often they think about diabetes each dayr.
+This week's poll asks our readers about their insulin regimen.

 - This week's Humorous Tidbit is:

-- You know you're the parent of a child with diabetes when you travel with as much food as you do baggage!
+- You know you're the parent of a child with diabetes when your child refers to sequel movies as "Type 2."
 See more parent humor.